 The Diamond doesn't really have any presets besides "Crush Ice", but all of the buttons are clearly labeled with text.
 Finally, the lid isn't particularly difficult to remove, unlike the Oster VERSA or the Hurricane Pro.

 Taking responsibility for 15% of the total score, our Pureeing metric consisted of three tests: nut butter, tomato soup, and heating.
-As mentioned above, the Diamond didn't do well at all making nut butter, but delivered an acceptable performance in the other tests, earning it an overall score of 6 out of 10 in this metric.
-The chart below shows how the Diamond compared to the rest of the bunch.
+As mentioned above, the Diamond didn't do well at all making nut butter, but delivered an acceptable performance in the other tests.

 While the KitchenAid did end up breaking in our nut butter test, it actually made a spread that wasn't half bad before the plastic drive gear melted.
 It was definitely on the thicker side and was still quite grainy, but was definitely superior to the product produced by the Nutri Ninja.
 However, we definitely wouldn't recommend trying to make nut butter in this blender, as it did force us to replace it.